conradakunga/Blog/_posts/2026-07-16-net-11-preview-stream-adapters.md

 You will see here that we need to create an intermediate [byte](https://learn.microsoft.com/en-us/dotnet/api/system.byte?view=net-10.0) [array](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/arrays), and then convert that into a `stream`.

-This is such a common use case that .NET 11 now has a solution to this: the `StringStream`. (**As I write this, the official API documentation is yet to be updated, for Preview 6)**
+This is such a common use case that .NET 11 now has a solution to this: the `StringStream`. (**As I write this, the official API documentation is yet to be updated for Preview 6)**

 Our code above can be rewritten as follows: